tomsWebConsulting/twcsl/Bookmarklet/Row Column Finder/README.md

 * Add code from file **[row column finder.bookmarklet][1]** as the URL for a bookmark in your browser named **Row Column Finder**.

-* Go to a page in a site and use the bookmarklet to tag the rows and column elements of the page.
+* Go to a page in a site and use the bookmarklet to tag the row and column elements of the page.
 To remove the tags use the bookmarklet again.

 ## Note